Ganesh Rasik was born in 2004 B.S. (nearby 1947 A.D.) in a

 his balcony.

-Almost Letting Go
+Almost Letting move

 After so much loss, Rasik reached a breaking point.
 Once,